relyt871/relyt871.github.io/_posts/2026-07-10-When-does-a-polygon-reach-the-maximum-size.md

 ## My Physics-Based Proof

+The proof is translated almost verbatim from a Chinese version, which I wrote four years ago.

 #### The Physics Intuition

 The following is the physical intuition that originally led me to a simple proof that only uses elementary physics principles and very basic trigonometric functions.